 - “Play Game” by Tariq Trotter (00:45:00): Jon heads to the Theatre District.
 A rapper identified as H.A.W.K.
 Smooth performs on a sidewalk.
 The moment transforms into a music video production.

 - “Therapy” by Andrew Garfield, Vanessa Hudgens (00:57:00): Jon argues with Susan about their immediate future.
 He performs on stage with Karessa.
-The Tick, Tick… Boom! soundtrack music continues as Hudgens’ character sings.
+The Tick, Tick… Boom! soundtrack song continues as Hudgens’ character sings.

 - “Swimming” by Andrew Garfield, Joshua Henry, Vanessa Hudgens (01:12:00): Jon worries about his relationship with Susan.
 He swims and stresses out about his agent Rosa Stevens (Judith Light) as well.